GVR Report cover Fractional Flow Reserve Market Size, Share & Trends Report

 • Industry: Healthcare

-HeartFlow’s non-invasive cardiac computed tomography-derived FFR technology allows virtual FFR values for the complete coronary tree of a patient using just a computed tomography scan.
-This information helps doctors to determine whether to send a chest pain patient to the Cath lab for revascularization or if therapeutic treatment is preferred.
-The outcome of diverting patients away from unnecessary invasive diagnostic angiograms can assist in lower costs and lead to faster patient discharge.
+HeartFlow's non-invasive cardiac computed tomography-derived FFR technology enables the calculation of virtual FFR values for the entire coronary tree of a patient using only a computed tomography scan.
+This valuable information assists doctors in making informed decisions regarding whether a patient with chest pain should be sent to the Cath lab for revascularization or if treatment is more appropriate.
+This approach can contribute to cost reduction and expedite patient discharge by redirecting patients away from unnecessary invasive diagnostic angiograms.
 This technology was integrated into the American College of Cardiology Chest Pain Guidelines of 2021.
 Thus, such guidelines supported the growth during the COVID-19 pandemic.
 As a result, it positively impacted market growth.

-Furthermore, the rising geriatric population is poised to keep the demand for fractional flow reserve high.
-Old-aged individuals are more prone to cardiovascular diseases and chronic diseases such as diabetes.
+The rising geriatric population is poised to keep the demand for fractional flow reserves high.
+Old-aged individuals are more prone to cardiovascular diseases and chronic diseases like diabetes.
 Type II diabetes can further lead to the development of fatty cells in the coronary artery, which can cause blockage, thereby causing a stroke or heart attack.
-The global geriatric population is expected to grow exponentially in the next few years, owing to the late baby boomers in countries such as Japan, China, and Brazil, among others.
-The population of individuals aged 65 years and above was estimated to be 703 million in 2019 by the United Nations, which is projected to double to 1.5 billion in 2050.
+The global geriatric population is expected to grow exponentially in the next few years, owing to the late baby boomers in countries such as Japan, China, and Brazil.
+The population of individuals aged 65 years and above was estimated to be 703 million in 2019 by the United Nations, projected to double to 1.5 billion in 2050.

-The growing incidence of coronary artery diseases and diabetes in the U.S. is working in favor of the market for Fractional Flow Reserve.
-Diabetes cases are on a rise due to the unhealthy eating habits of the populace in the country, which is further leading to obesity and associated diseases.
-For instance, in 2016, according to WHO, more than 1.9 billion adults in the U.S. were obese.
+The growing incidence of coronary artery diseases and diabetes in the U.S. favors the market for fractional flow reserve devices.
+Diabetes cases are on the rise due to the unhealthy eating habits of the populace in the country, which is further leading to obesity and associated diseases.
+For instance, as per the World Obesity Federation 2022 estimates, by 2030, 1 billion people will be obese worldwide, including 1 in 5 women and 1 in 7 males.
 In addition, the rising adoption of fractional flow systems in conjugation with OCT, for patients suffering from cardiovascular diseases, especially in the U.S., is likely to broaden the consumer base in the near future.

 Application Insights

-On the other hand, the multi-vessel coronary artery disease (CAD) segment is projected to post a higher CAGR during the forecast period as this disease is a matured phase of single-vessel CAD.
-A person suffering from single-vessel CAD is highly likely to have multi-vessel CAD in the near future if proper treatment and medications are not taken.
+The multi-vessel coronary artery disease CAD segment is expected to grow at the fastest CAGR of 9.5% over the forecast period, as this disease is a matured phase of single-vessel CAD.
+A person with single-vessel CAD is likely to have multi-vessel CAD soon if proper treatment and medications are not taken.

 Regional Insights